gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin.md

 The [GafferPopNamedOperationService](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/tinkerpop/service/GafferPopNamedOperationService.html)
 allows for the running of Gaffer [Named Operations](../../../administration-guide/named-operations.md) using Tinkerpop.
-Currently, users can add and run Named Operations.
+Users can run Named Operations and add new Named Operations, deleting Named Operations is not currently possible with Tinkerpop.

 !!! example ""
     Add a simple Named Operation that returns a count of all elements in your graph.